CiscoDevIoT/gateway-python-sdk/README.md

 **name**
 The name of a property.
 It should be unique in a thing.
 **type**
 The variable type of a property.
 There are 4 types: int, bool, string, color.
-You can use PropertyTypeInt, PropertyTypeBool, PropertyTypeString, and PropertyTypeColor.
+You can use constants.PROPERTY_TYPE_INT, constants.PROPERTY_TYPE_BOOL, constants.PROPERTY_TYPE_STRING, constants.PROPERTY_TYPE_COLOR after importing constants.
 **value**
 The value of a property.
 **range**